enkidevs/curriculum/JavaScript/Npm/why-use-npm.md

 Another option is **duo**.
 It uses `require()` statements inside the JavaScript files to look and download packages.
 The disadvantage of using *duo* is requiring the same package in multiple places: you would have to update multiple statements to change the package version.

+The latest package manager released is **Yarn**.
+One of the main differences between Yarn and npm is that the former installs dependencies deterministically (the *node_modules* directory will have the same structure across all machines), which makes the installation process faster.

 Out of these three, **npm** sticks out as being the *"package manager for JavaScript"*.
 Right now, there is no reason not to use npm.

 ---